MarinaMancoridis/marinamancoridis.github.io/_pages/about.md

 I am a first-year Computer Science PhD student at MIT, advised by [Sendhil Mullainathan](https://sendhil.org/).
 I am interested in the intersection of artificial intelligence with behavioral science and decision-making.

 I graduated summa cum laude from Princeton University with a degree in Computer Science.
 At Princeton, I worked with [Tom Griffiths](https://cocosci.princeton.edu/tom/tom.php) in the [Computational Cognitive Science Lab](https://cocosci.princeton.edu/).
 Upon graduating, I received the Calvin Dodd MacCracken Senior Thesis Award for the most inventive and technically accomplished senior thesis in the School of Engineering and Applied Sciences.
-You can download my full CV [here](/files/marinamancoridis_cv.pdf) and my one-page resume [here](/files/Marina_Mancoridis_CV_APR_2025.pdf).
+You can download my full CV [here](/files/marinamancoridis_cv.pdf).

 Our recent paper, [Potemkin Understanding in Large Language Models](https://arxiv.org/abs/2506.21521), formalizes and benchmarks conceptual understanding in language models—work that has gained significant attention on [Twitter](https://x.com/GaryMarcus/status/1938629881820323940) and in the AI community.